 Appendix B. African Perspectives on Human Dignity for Everyone Everywhere

-Brett Scharffs is The Rex E. Lee Chair and Professor of Law; Director, International Center for Law and Religion Studies, Brigham Young University, USA.
+Brett G. Scharffs is the Rex E. Lee Chair and Professor of Law; Director, International Center for Law and Religion Studies, Brigham Young University, USA.

-Ewelina Ochab is a human rights advocate, author and co-founder of the Coalition for Genocide Response.
+Ewelina U. Ochab is a human rights advocate, author and co-founder of the Coalition for Genocide Response.